OpenEvalProject/evals/manuscripts/elife-83876/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/83876/elife-83876-fig3-v1.jpg)

-**Figure 3.:** (
+**Figure 3.:** Poor air quality is associated with impaired visual cognition in infancy.
-A) Infants from households with better air quality (lower AQI scores) had higher visual working memory scores in year 1 (see dark purple line; N = 199) relative to effects in year 2 (pink line; N = 179).
+(A) Infants from households with better air quality (lower AQI scores) had higher visual working memory scores in year 1 (see dark purple line; N = 199) relative to effects in year 2 (pink line; N = 179).
 (B) Infants from households with better air quality (lower AQI scores) also had faster visual processing speeds (higher shift rates; N = 213).
 Dots in both panels show raw data, line indicates linear trend with the ribbon indicating the 95% confidence interval.

 One concern with these findings is that change preference and shift rate are measured in the same task and are correlated.
 Thus, it is possible the findings above reflect some shared variance rather than separate effects.
 To examine this, we re-ran the change preference / air quality analysis, adding shift rate as a predictor of the change preference score.
 This analysis revealed a main effect of shift rate, Χ2
 (1)=17.36, p<0.001 ηp